sfa-siard/JdbcBase/README.md

 # JdbcBase - SIARD JDBC-Wrapper Base
 This package contains base implementations of JDBC interfaces wrapping an existing JDBC driver for SIARD.
+The tests in this project are abstract and must be implemented by inheriting classes, for example in JdbcMySql.

 ## Prerequisites
 For building the binaries, Java JDK (1.8 or higher) must be installed.